 const buttonConfig = {

-// The Acquiring Partner calls the Payment Authorize API endpoint which returns an APPROVED transaction
+//call to Klarna Payment Authorize API returns an APPROVED transaction

 }